If you’re interested in learning how to get rid of mice without killing your pets, you’ve come to the right place.

 Clean Up Inside

-Indoors, your best line of defense against mice is to maintain a house that is as spotless as possible.
+Indoors, your best line of defense against mice is to maintain a house that is spotless.
 If you spill any food, clean it up immediately, and make sure you wash your dishes right after you use them.

 All food waste and trash should be stored in mouse-proof containers.
 Don’t leave pet food out overnight and try to vacuum or sweep regularly to make sure there aren’t any crumbs on the floor.

-How to Get Rid of Mice – Without Killing Your Pets
+How to Get Rid of Mice – Without Hurting Your Pets

 Start By Checking Entrances